patricksavalle/devops-project-template/content/monitoring-strategy.md

 - [ ] Add logging to your systems

-- [ ] Monitor the golden four signals
+- [ ] Monitor the golden four signals (latency, error rate, traffic, saturation)
-  - Latency
-  - Error rate
-  - Traffic
-  - Saturation

 - [ ] As simple as possible, no simpler